matthiasnoback/the-page-class/README.md

 Clone this project, run `composer install`, then `vendor/bin/phpunit`.

+If you don't want to install extra dependencies on your machine, you can run `vagrant up`, then `vagrant ssh` and navigate to the project directory in `/vagrant`.

 The central class of this project is `Page`, which is a very basic, very crappy PHP CMS.
 Never use this code or part of it in a production application!

 This code base can be used to practice your "effectively working with legacy code" skill.